Fall Bright, The Winemakers

 IN SUMMARY: For normal amateur winemaking applications, the recommended

-addition rate of Fermaid K is 4.5 grams (1 level teaspoon) per 5 gallons, mixed in
+addition rate of Fermaid K is 4.5 grams (1 level teaspoon) per 5

 The end of the lag phase is just before the yeast starts an active